jpratt2/-seleniumCompareFullpageScreenshots/README.md

 *for Java and Maven*

-This project is useful for site monitoring on production for any visual change.
+This project is useful for website monitoring on production for any visual change.

 It uses Selenium 4 to take full-page screenshots in Firefox.
 It compares a baseline image against a current image to generate a diff image with differences highlighted in red.
 If there is no difference, no diff image is made.